kauevestena/deep_pavements_lite/README.md

 ### Optional CLI flags

+- `--mapillary_token`: Provide a Mapillary access token via the command line instead of relying on token files.
 - `--max_images`: Randomly sample up to the specified number of images from the retrieved metadata before downloading.
 Useful when you only need a subset.
 - `--half_res` / `--quarter_res`: Downscale downloaded Mapillary images to 50% or 25% of the original resolution, reducing storage and speeding up processing.
 Omit both flags to keep the original size.